PROXIMA

 About

-The heroines of PROXIMA are named after real women scientists whose groundbreaking discoveries were diminished or ignored because of their gender.
+As tribute, the heroines of PROXIMA are named after real women scientists whose groundbreaking discoveries were diminished or ignored because of their gender.

 Vera Rubin